Vyral/max-folkers/_posts/2019-12-20-the-state-of-our-market-as-we-meet-2020.md

 ---
 layout: post
-title: The State of Our Market
+title: The State of Our Market As We Meet 2020
 date: 2019-12-20 18:48:00
 tags:
   - Market Update